sanfordmalman/pdsnd_github/README.md

 3/14/2019

 ### Project Title
-Enhanced Documentation adn Refactoring of Bike Share Project
+Enhanced Documentation and Refactoring of Bike Share Project

 ### Description
 Git workflow using Jupyter Notebook created for the Python project for Udacity's course: